Things To Do

 The Oakland International Airport (OAK) is the second largest airport in the San Francisco Bay Area, offering over 300 daily passenger and cargo flights.
 Oakland’s Amtrak stations are served by multiple trains, connecting to cities such as Sacramento, Reno and Bakersfield, as well as daily routes to Seattle, Los Angeles and Chicago.
 Regionally, the Bay Area Rapid Transit (BART) system offers service to and from the East Bay and San Francisco, and the AC Transit bus system includes citywide transportation and Transbay connections to San Francisco.
 A Greyhound bus terminal can also be found near Downtown Oakland.

-A bustling port city, Oakland also offers transportation by the San Francisco Bay Ferry as well as guest slips for private boats along the estuary.
+A bustling port city, Oakland also offers transportation by the San Francisco Bay Ferry along the estuary.
 If you’re traveling by car, driving to Oakland is a cinch, with multiple points of access along the I-880, I-580 and I-980.

-The Oakland International Airport (OAK) is a breeze to navigate—it’s served by the new BART to OAK train, van shuttles, limousines, taxis and public transit buses.
+The Oakland International Airport (OAK) is a breeze to navigate—it’s served by the BART to OAK train, Lyft/Uber/rideshare, van shuttles, limousines, taxis and public transit buses.
 The airport is known for having some of the nation’s best on time arrivals and departures, meaning you’ll have plenty of time to spare to explore Oakland.
 Some of the most popular airlines that fly direct into OAK include Southwest, Alaska, Hawaiian, Volaris, American, Delta, JetBlue, Spirit & more.
 Visit the Oakland International Airport's website for more information.

 Oakland is the hub of many of the Bay Area’s most commonly used interstate highways, providing a great base for exploring nearby cities such as San Francisco and Berkeley, wine regions in Napa and Sonoma County, and Northern California getaways to Tahoe and Yosemite.
 In addition to car rental offices located at Oakland International Airport and the Oakland Convention Center downtown, short-term rentals are available through City Car Share and Zip Car.